-The past few years have demonstrated the effectiveness of the bicycle for patrol and emergency medical response.
-Officers on bike patrol are more approachable, more mobile, and provide the community with reassuring visible presence.
+The past few years have demonstrated the effectiveness of bicycles for patrol and emergency medical response.
+Officers on bike patrol are more approachable, more mobile and provide the community with a reassuring visible presence.
 No one can dispute the tremendous success of bicycle patrol units nationwide.

 1. Bicycles are user specific

-If a patrol bike goes from operator to operator, each user must have their own helmet, shoes and saddle.
-This will insure a correct and familiar fit.
+If a patrol bike goes from operator to operator, each user must have their own helmet, shoes and saddle to ensure a correct and familiar fit.

 2. LBS first, bicycle later

-Having an established relationship with a local bike shop (LBS) is almost as important as the bike purchase itself.
+Establishing a relationship with a local bike shop (LBS) is almost as important as the bike purchase itself.
 Like any vehicle, there are consumables, which should also be a budget consideration.
-The LBS can offer unique insight that and services that will keep the cycle a peak performer.
 Bike shops that are comfortable with officers coming in for a “what’s new” chat receive the best “word of mouth” advertising in the business.
 Officers who come by to chat report fewer maintenance issues and always get their questions answered.

 No one can fit a bike to an officer better than a trained professional.
 And be advised that a new patrol bike is only good for about a week’s worth of riding before it has to be re-tuned after the cables and chain stretch.
 After that, routine check-ups are worth the investment.
 Pick the LBS first.